mikoskinen/Blazor.AdaptiveCards/doc/quickstart.md

 Adaptive Cards for Blazor targets the server side version of Blazor, which was released in .NET Core 3.0.
 This tutorials gives you a quick run through of how to build a Blazor application which uses Adaptive Cards.

+This tutorial is split into two parts: In the first part a card with actions is created.
+In the second part the card collection capabilities of Adaptive Cards for Blazor are introduced.

 ### The Goal

 The goal of this tutorial is to create a Blazor application which contains weather cards.